You too can become a hero and support this Blog at GitHub Sponsors or Patreon.

 To get it out of the way: I will not put adds on my blog.

 However, there is one exception to this rule and that is if the add comes from within the TYPO3 world.
 In that case we can talk.
-I might still decline and I won't autoinclude any advertisements anyway, but it could be possible.
+I might still decline as there is not a guarantee, but we might work something out.

-The first cooperation of this kind that came to live is with T3Planet (t3terminal.com).
-This is why you'll find a link to their TYPO3 blogs on the bottom of every article.
+The first cooperation of this kind that came to live, is with T3Planet (t3terminal.com).
+This is why you'll find a link to their TYPO3 store on the bottom of every article.

 I'd like to thank T3Planet once again for the support!